brianhigh/OpsReportCardBook/README.md

 ## Dependency Hints for Ubuntu Linux

-If you are using Ubuntu Linux, you may want to install `texlive` and set an environment variable for R before you run `makebook.sh`.
+If you are using Ubuntu Linux, you may want to install some packages and set an environment variable for R before you run `makebook.sh`.
 The environment variable setting assumes that you have installed a recent version of RStudio using the installer available from the RStudio website and that you installed it using the default destinations.

 ```
 sudo apt update
-sudo apt install texlive texlive-latex-extra
+sudo apt install texlive texlive-latex-extra xmlstarlet libxml2-utils
 export RSTUDIO_PANDOC=/usr/lib/rstudio/bin/pandoc
 ```